LAWRENCE, MICHIGAN

 To: The residents and property owners of Lawrence Township, Van Buren County, Michigan, and any other interested parties.

-Please take notice that a Regular Board Meeting of the LAWRENCE TOWNSHIP BOARD OF TRUSTEES will be held on Sept.14, 2023, 2023 at 7:00 p.m.
-It will be held in-person at the Lawrence Fire Station 205 N. Paw Paw St. Lawrence, MI 49064.
+Please take notice that a Regular Board Meeting of the LAWRENCE TOWNSHIP BOARD OF TRUSTEES will be held on April 11, 2024 at 6:00 p.m(Note Time change).
+It will be held in-person at the Lawrence Township Hall 411 N. Paw Paw St. Lawrence, MI 49064.

 Starting with the April 2023 meeting we will no longer be offering internet connection for the public.
 If you have questions or want a copy of the Agenda the week of the meeting please feel free to contact Clerk Janssen at 269-674-4255 or at clerk@lawrence-township.org.